 - NoNotes: a paid service which transcribes recorded audio files into editable notes.

-- SkyWorks Charitable Foundation is a participant in social change through community centred film making and public engagement.
+- SkyWorks Charitable Foundation: a participant in social change through community centred film making and public engagement.

-- Oolagen is a mental health centre helping Toronto youth and their families.
+- Oolagen: a mental health centre helping Toronto youth and their families.

 Please Note: Descriptions of many of these resources are taken from language used on external websites.
 Claims and opinions expressed are not necessarily those of the Career Centre or York University.